Community Supported Agriculture Program Funding in North Carolina

 Conclusion

-Q: What types of research are covered under this grant for North Carolina students?
+Q: What types of research topics are prioritized for this grant in North Carolina?

-A: The grant supports research focused on sustainable agriculture production, marketing strategies, and social science topics relevant to agriculture in North Carolina.
+A: The grant prioritizes research on sustainable agriculture production, marketing, and social science topics that address the unique challenges and opportunities present in North Carolina's diverse agricultural landscape.

 Eligible Regions